bsurmanski/wlc/README.md

 if variables would leak across 'embed' scopes

 ### Tuples
+Due to limitations of static typing, tuples will be more like unnamed structs than true tuples.
+This means that indexing can only be done with static integers.
+This is because in a statement like

+    [int, char^] myTuple
+    ...
+    var myvar = myTuple[i]

+it is imposible to determine the type required of 'v', either int or char^.
+It may be possible if all types in the tuple are of a uniform type:

+    [int, int, int] myIntTuple
+    ...
+    int myvar = myIntTuple[i]

+or if all members of the tuple are convertible to the destination type:

+    [char, int, float] myNumberTuple
+    ...
+    float mydest myNumberTuple[i]

+This last case may be exceedingly difficult, to calculate the correct tuple memory location of the member, and convert to the correct destination type at runtime.

+#### Tuple Syntax

 A comma can denote a tuple type, and a tuple value

     int,int,float myTuple